rikenbit/ramdaq/docs/README.md

-# nf-core/ramdaq: Documentation
+# ramdaq: Documentation

-The nf-core/ramdaq documentation is split into the following files:
+The ramdaq documentation is split into the following files:

 1. [Installation](https://nf-co.re/usage/installation)
 2. Pipeline configuration